sinewalker/sinewalker.github.io/blog/4-bit-rules-of-computing-part-0.md

 I believe the quote was something along the following lines:

-> So, you type your program in, save it, run it and it crashes (Lukes'
+> So, you type your program in, save it, run it and it doesn't work (Lukes'
 > first law of computing: nothing works first time).
 Now what? &hellip;

 I remember who wrote the article because Peter Lukes' articles in